...

 Timelines for FDA 510K Approval and Clearance

 After the submission of a 510K application, the review process typically takes between 60 to 90 days.
 If any queries are raised or additional documents are required, an Additional Information (AI) request will be issued, or a Refuse To Accept (RTA) notice may be given if the submission does not meet the required standards.
 In such cases, re-submissions must be completed within a 180-day timeline.
-To navigate this complex process effectively, many manufacturers turn to FDA medical device consulting services or consult with FDA consulting firms for expert guidance in ensuring a smooth and timely submission process.
+Our regulatory consultant guidance in ensuring a smooth and timely US FDA 510(k) submissions process.

 Stages of the FDA 510K Process with Maven Consulting